-Florida is chock full of beautiful places to enjoy nature.
-Check out these top state parks to visit during your travels in the Sunshine State.
+The Sunshine State is chock full of beautiful places to enjoy nature.
+Check out these top state parks to visit during your vacation in Florida.

 John Pennekamp Coral Reef State Park, Key Largo